pixelstorm/coding_guidelines_custom_builds/README.md

 6. When deploying to production, compress your css files into one minified file
 7. Avoid using inline css.
 8. Create and use mixins to remain DRY.
+9. add helpful comments to your css for yourself and others
-9. Keep code organised by using Sass Maps for brand elements like typography and color.
+10. Keep code organised by using Sass Maps for brand elements like typography and color.
 Use camelCasing for your sass map declarations.
-10. Each Gutenberg block css lives in its own self contained file. the scss file is named the same as the block name.
+11. Each Gutenberg block css lives in its own self contained file. the scss file is named the same as the block name.
 This includes existing gutenberg blocks ie: paragraph, heading etc
-11. Dont use !important if its not 100% nessary.
+12. Dont use !important if its not 100% nessary.
 When using BEM your css is modulized and therefore no need to use !important

 ### js